60 Wall Street: Site

-60 Wall Street is in the Financial District of Lower Manhattan in New York City.
-It occupies the middle of a city block bounded by Pine Street to the north, Pearl Street to the east, Wall Street to the south, and William Street to the west.
+60 Wall Street is in the Financial District of Lower Manhattan in New York City, New York, U.S. It occupies the middle of a city block bounded by Pine Street to the north, Pearl Street to the east, Wall Street to the south, and William Street to the west.
 The slightly irregular land lot occupies 53652 sqft, with a frontage of 297.16 ft on Wall Street and a depth of 194.75 ft between Wall and Pine Streets.
 Underlying the site of 60 Wall Street is a layer of Manhattan schist, which peaks underneath the center of the site and slopes downward to the west and east.

 The building shares the city block with 48 Wall Street to the west and 72 Wall Street to the east.
 Other nearby buildings include Our Lady of Victory Church, 56 Pine Street, and Down Town Association to the northwest; 70 Pine Street to the north; One Wall Street Court to the southeast; 63 Wall Street and 75 Wall Street to the south; and 55 Wall Street to the southwest.